SeanMaths4EAL/Planner/_posts/2014-3-3-Hello-World.md

 #### Consolidation
 Create Frayer Models of the vocabulary.

----
-The easiest way to make your first post is to edit this one.
+The easiest way to make your second post is to edit this one.
 Go into /_posts/ and update the Hello World markdown file.
 For more instructions head over to the [Jekyll Now repository](https://github.com/barryclark/jekyll-now) on GitHub.